SnehAl2o7/Computer-Organisation-and-Architecture/README.md

-# 📚 Computer Organization and Architecture - Study Tracker
+# 📚 Computer Organization and Architecture Lab

 This repository is dedicated to tracking and organizing my progress in studying **Computer Organization and Architecture (COA)**.
 The goal is to develop a strong understanding of how computers work at the hardware and system level.